Insurrection marks moment of reckoning for Republicans | WTOP

 “There’s no question the president formed the mob.
 The president incited the mob,” Cheney said.
 “He lit the flame.”

-It was a move led by Texas Sen. Ted Cruz and Missouri Sen. Josh Hawley, each with his own 2024 presidential ambitions, over the objection of Senate Majority Leader Mitch McConnell, who warned that that U.S. democracy “would enter a death spiral” if Congress rejected state election results.
+It was a move led by Sens.
+Ted Cruz of Texas and Josh Hawley of Missouri, each with his own 2024 presidential ambitions, over the objection of Senate Majority Leader Mitch McConnell, who warned that that U.S. democracy “would enter a death spiral” if Congress rejected state election results.

 When they resumed debate, however, much of the energy behind the extraordinary push had fizzled.
 Several Republicans dropped their objections altogether.
 Hawley and Cruz did not, but they offered scaled-back arguments.